HuygensING/translatin-manif/docs/team.md

 ## Bram Buitendijk

-*   picks up the text+annotation files, processes them further and stores them in the backend infrastructre of Team-Text: *TextRepo* and *AnnoRepo*.
+*   picks up the text+annotation files, processes them further and stores them in the backend infrastructure of Team-Text: *TextRepo* and *AnnoRepo*.

 ## Dirk Roorda